Homework 3: Exploring and Finishing the BoundingBox

 function does nothing.
 Your task is to implement this function so that it modifies the bounding box's position to wrap around within the given bounds

-bounding box.
-This means that if the bounding box goes off one edge of the bounds
+'s bounding box.
+Thus, if the bounding box goes off one edge of the bounds

-, it should reappear so that it is just about to appear on the opposite edge.
+), it should be set so that it is just about to appear on the opposite edge.

 For example, if the left edge of our bounding box moves beyond the right edge of the bounds